coderefinery/workshop-intro/livestream.md

 - Write your question and come back to it later.

 ### We can't solve your problems in the collaborative document
-- We can many questions and give hints, but can't solve everything
+- We can answer many questions and give hints, but can't solve everything
 - Some things are best solved by someone seeing your screen.
 - Switch your watching style and try to work it out later.